errantspark/battlerite-dev/README.md

 ```
 #### api.rawTelemetry(url: string)
 returns a promise that resolves to an array of telemetry objects using the full url
+this is useful when you've already got match data retrieved somewhere as calls to the telemetry api are not rate-limited and do not require an API key
 ### Battlerite API Notes
 The [matches](http://battlerite-docs.readthedocs.io/en/latest/matches/matches.html#get-a-collection-of-matches) endpoint doesn't quite behave as the docs state.
 Not only that, but there's currently no way of getting a playerId <=> playerName relationship using the official api, if you hit the unofficial API though you can get the data